kevin143carr/tarpon-installer/README.md

 It uses a config.ini (which can be named [anything].ini) and a resource folder.

 # CONFIG.INI EXPLAINED
+### [STARTUP] # A startup task gives you the opportunity to choose logo and title.
+**Example**
+logoimg = mylogo.png
+installtitle = MY INSTALLER NAME GOES HERE startupinfo = information about the installer like: "This will install the complete MY APP system on this machine and reboot your machine" buttontext = The word for the install button usually just 'Install', but it can say an word.

 ### [USERINFO] # Information needed to log into the machine
 This is the username and password fields.
 Yes it is in plaintext!
 This is often used to update hosts files and other files that need this information, especially when doing remote installations.
-The username and password will be used to ssh into a linux box when doing a "Remote Linux Install".
+The username and password will be used to ssh into a linux box when doing a "Remote Linux Install".  if it is blank it will not show up on the install GUI.
+**Example**
+username =
+password =

 ### [SERVERCONFIG] # ip address information
 Perhaps not the best name, but this field is used as the Remote IP that will be ssh(d) into as well as used to update hosts files and other configuration files that is needed.
 You can use the %host% to use as a variable to the host field.
+Again this is usually for a remote Linux install.
+DISPLAY means to show the field.
+If it is blank, it will not show up in the install GUI.
+**Example**
+host = DISPLAY

 ### [BUILD] # buildtype:(WINDOWS OR LINUX) -- installtype:(LOCAL OR REMOTE) -- resources: (Relative or Full path)
 **buildtype** = *Used to determine if the installed files are going on a LINUX or WINDOWS system.
 Use upper case!*\